African Penguins are medium sized penguins and they reach up to 70 cm/27 inches in height and weigh up to 3.5 kg.

 The main predators of the little penguins are feral cats, mongoose and genets, rarely even leopards.
 Marine animals preying on these flightless birds are Cape fur seals, which we witnessed from the beach too, and occasionally sharks and whales further at sea.

-When the little chicks are 2-4 months old, they fledge.
+When the little chicks are two to four months old, they fledge.
 They loose their fluff and get their blue-grey feathers.
 Then they leave the parents and after 12 to 22 months usually come back to their natal colony.
 There they will moult to get their adult feathers.

 Main Resources for this page: